User Guide

 2. Press Ctrl + Alt + S from anywhere.

-PositionPro will record the position, size, maximized state, and minimized state of every visible application window.
+PositionPro will record the position, size, maximised state, and minimised state of every visible application window.
 A notification tells you how many windows were saved.

 Restoring